Roy-SR-007/GoodFitSBM/README.md

-model given by [Erdős and Rényi (1960)](https://doi.org/10.1515/9781400841356.38) was proposed originally in context of *social sciences* for directed and undirected graphs, whereas now it has been vastly extended and uitlized in *latent blocks in undirected graphs*, *latent space models*, *variable degree distribution*, *dynamically evolving networks*, etc., becoming one of the more popular approaches to model network data in computer science,
+model given by [Erdős and Rényi (1960)](https://doi.org/10.1515/9781400841356.38) was proposed originally in context of *social sciences* for directed and undirected graphs, whereas now it has been vastly extended and utilized in *latent blocks in undirected graphs*, *latent space models*, *variable degree distribution*, *dynamically evolving networks*, etc., becoming one of the more popular approaches to model network data in computer science,